Meredith McCracken

 What do you attribute your success to?

-I attribute my success to very strong communication and a strong focus on collaboration and alignment.
-No one gets out of this alone.
-When I started at Getty 9 years ago, it was a very siloed company - very global and spread out by nature, which tends to create silos.
-It's a lot better now, and a lot of that is my doing - breaking down the silos, making sure people are aligned early and often at the beginning of a project so we're talking across the aisle.
+I attribute my success to very strong communication and a strong focus on collaboration, alignment, and process improvement.
+When I started at Getty Images 9 years ago, it was a very siloed company.
+It's a global company with teams spread out across geographies.
+During my time here, I have focused consistently on breaking down the silos among the teams Marketing interacts with, making sure people are aligned early and often at the beginning of a project so we're talking across the aisle.
+The siloed nature has greatly reduced over the years.
 I really lean into strong communication, coordination, and collaboration, as well as process and alignment.
-Process doesn't really get top billing as a factor in success, but when you have really strong operational success and process, it can make a huge difference.
-I also think my early background in psychology has helped me understand the link between marketing and psychology to drive results, and combining that with data-driven analysis has led to much of my success.
+Process doesn't really get top billing as a factor in success, but when you have strong operational success, it can make a huge difference.
+I also think my early interest in psychology has helped me understand the link between marketing and psychology, and combining customer behavior with data-driven analysis to drive insights and impact.

 What’s the best career advice you’ve ever received?

 The best career advice I ever received - and I absolutely hated hearing it at the time, yet it's true - is that there's always something you could have done differently.
-My manager at Audible gave me this advice, and his point was that even if you think you had no role in a mess-up that happened, if you were involved in it, there's something everybody could have done differently.
-Whether it was earlier communication and alignment on teams, adding another check to a process, or something else - even when you think you've dotted every T and crossed every I, especially as a manager where you're a bit more removed from the details, it's a chance to always look at what you can do differently and better for the next time.
-I hated hearing it then because I was sometimes only tangentially removed from the mess-up, but it was great advice to always check yourself and ask, 'What can I do differently next time to make the situation better?'
+My manager at Audible gave me this advice, and his point was that even if you think you had no role in a mess-up that happened, if you were involved in it either as a manager or executor, there's something everybody could have done differently.
+Whether it was earlier communication and alignment between teams, adding another check or step to a process, or something else - even when you think you've crossed every T and dotted every I, it's a chance to look at what you can do differently and better for the next time, even if you're the manager where you're a bit more removed from the details.
+I hated hearing this feedback but it was great advice to always check yourself and ask, 'What can I do differently next time to make the situation better or prevent this from happening again?'
 It's about recognizing that every situation, whether success or failure, is an opportunity for growth.

 What advice would you give to young women entering your industry?

 My advice to young women entering this industry is to advocate for yourself and communicate clearly.
-Understand what matters to you, make your accomplishments visible, and don’t be afraid to pursue opportunities.
+Understand what matters to you, make your accomplishments visible, actively promote your "personal brand", and don’t be afraid to pursue opportunities.
 Early in my career, I assumed hard work alone would be recognized—but being bold and confident about your value is essential for growth.
+You have to proactively go after what you want and develop an open line of communication with your manager so they can support you.

 What are the biggest challenges or opportunities in your field right now?